EU-Japan.AI: Collaboration and exchange of knowledge between the EU and Japan for AI-driven innovation in manufacturing

-Cooperation between EU and Japan in areas relevant for AI-driven innovation in manufacturing and digital industrial platforms needs to be strengthened and transformed into a long-lasting partnership, enabled by the long-term strategy.
+Cooperation between the EU and Japan in domains relevant for AI-driven innovation in manufacturing and digital industrial platforms needs to be strengthened and transformed into a long-lasting partnership, enabled by a long-term strategy.
 Website: https://project.eu-japan.ai/

-EU-Japan.AI project aims to establish and stimulate a long-term cooperation between EU and Japan in areas relevant for AI-driven innovation in manufacturing and digital industry, by implementing a platform-based approach to connect all the relevant stakeholders and by promoting them using modern, online-driven awareness approaches.
+The EU-Japan.AI project seeks to establish and stimulate a lasting cooperation between the European Union and Japan in areas pertinent to AI-driven innovation in manufacturing and the digital industry.
+This is to be achieved through the implementation of a platform-based approach that connects all relevant stakeholders and encourages them to utilise modern, online-driven awareness approaches.

 How is it solving the problem?